 This article will help you get up and running to test the Dart 2.

 In the Box

 You'll get a compact box containing the Dart 2 and a 12 wire harness.
-You can also acquire harnesses that have OBD-II and Cigarette lighter adaptors.
+There are also OBDII and Cigarette Lighter harness options available for quick and easy (or temporary) installs.